mblackgeo/AntarcticRockOutcrop/README.md

 # Antarctic Rock Outcrop

+This fork aims to remove the arcpy dependency for this script and replacing it with rasterio.
+This will remove the requirement of an ESRI license.
 This repository contains a python script for automatically differentiating areas of rock outcrop using Landsat-8 data.
 The python script applies the method of Burton-Johnson, et al. (2016) to automatically identify rock outcrop areas from top of atmosphere corrected Landsat-8 tiles from Antarctica.
 Relevant modifications should be made for application to other Landsat datasets where band numbers may change.

 ## Installation